alirezarezaeikalat/mit-6.0001/readMe.txt

 [VERY IMPORTANT]
 19. In python you can access global variables in functions, but you can't modify global variables inside functions.

-20. In python every function has a seperate scope, and when you pass a argument to a function, the function makes new variable in the function scope (call by value)
+20. In python every function has a separate scope, and when you pass a argument to a function, the function makes new variable in the function scope (call by value)

 [ATTENTION]